noClaps/znak/README.md

 $\LaTeX$ is rendered to MathML using [Wyatt915/TreeBlood](https://github.com/Wyatt915/treeblood).

-The example code theme in `theme.json` is taken from [PyaeSoneAungRgn/github-zed-theme](https://github.com/PyaeSoneAungRgn/github-zed-theme).
+The example code theme in `theme.css` is taken from [PyaeSoneAungRgn/github-zed-theme](https://github.com/PyaeSoneAungRgn/github-zed-theme).